unibeck/PersonalWebsite/gatsby/gatsby-starter-lumen/content/pages/about.md

 governance, and attention to detail to his success.

 When Jonathan is not working, you can find him outside enjoying what mother Earth has to offer.
 He loves to fish with his girlfriend, ride ATV/UTVs with his buddies, and hunt in solitude.
-Jonathan loves meeting new people and building ever-lasting connections.
+Jonathan enjoys meeting new people and building ever-lasting connections.
 Please reach out and share your story as well!